 One of the ways to grow your retirement funds over the long-term is to invest your CPF.
-CPF members can invest their CPF Ordinary Account (OA) and Special Account (SA) balances in various investment products such as stocks, bonds, unit trusts (mutual funds), in order to earn a higher return than the guaranteed interest rates, which may not be enough to beat inflation and grow your wealth to retire comfortably.
+Under the CPF Investment Scheme (CPFIS), you can invest your CPF Ordinary Account (OA) and Special Account (SA) balances in various investment products such as stocks, bonds, unit trusts (mutual funds).

-Next, you can only invest through the CPFIS if you have more than $20,000 in your CPF-OA to start investing your OA funds.
+Next, you can only invest your savings through the CPF-IS if you have more than $20,000 in your CPF-OA and/or $40,000 in CPF SA.
 You must also be at least 18 years of age and not an undischarged bankrupt.

-After setting aside the minimum amount, you can invest 100% of your investible savings in unit trusts, up to 35% in stocks and up to 10% in gold.
+After setting aside the minimum amount in your OA and/or SA, you can invest 100% of your investible savings in unit trusts, up to 35% in stocks and up to 10% in gold.
 If you want to check your investable amount, you can login to your CPF account here and go to My Statement > Section C to check.

-Through the CPFIS, CPF members can use their CPF monies to invest in stocks, bonds, unit trusts/mutual funds, fixed deposits and even investment-linked products (ILPs).
+Through the CPFIS, CPF members can use their CPF monies to invest in CPF-approved stocks and bonds, which are listed in SGX, unit trusts/mutual funds, fixed deposits, and even investment-linked products (ILPs).

 As an investor, it's important that you consider the risk-return trade-off that you are taking on.
 Since interest earned in your CPF accounts are essentially risk-free and guaranteed by the government, one should expect higher returns when investing elsewhere.
 At the same time, you should carefully consider how much additional risk you are taking on in order to earn this higher return elsewhere.

-Investing in securities such as individual stocks, bonds, ETFs and unit trusts come with a higher level of risk and volatility compared to leaving your money in cash.
-So make sure you do your own due diligence, before you invest your CPF funds, and choose an investment portfolio that is appropriate for your risk tolerance and investment goals.
+Investing in securities such as individual stocks, bonds, ETFs and unit trusts come with a higher level of risk and volatility compared to leaving your money in your CPF.
+Make sure you do your own due diligence before you invest your CPF funds, and choose an investment portfolio that is appropriate for your risk tolerance and investment goals.

 Remember, the risk-return trade-off is something which you should be comfortable accepting before you invest.

-When investing through the CPFIS, it makes sense to take a long-term approach.
-This is because you can’t withdraw your earnings, even if you make a profit in a short period of time.
+Overall, when investing through the CPFIS, it makes sense to take a long-term approach.
 Over time, markets display efficient characteristics and investors are rewarded commensurately for the risks that they take.
 We believe it's time in the markets that will give you the highest probability of success in growing your wealth over the long-term.